-Help, LORD, for the good are all gone, faithful people have vanished.

-One lies to another, speaking empty lies, with flattering lips and false hearts they speak.

-3 May the LORD cut off all the flattering lips, and the tongue that utters arrogance, 4they declare, 'Our tongue is our strength, our allies our lips: who is lord over us?'
-5 'The poor are despoiled, and the needy are sighing; so now I will act,' the LORD declares 'And place them in the safety they long for.'

-The words of the LORD are words that are pure, silver smelted, seven times refined.
-You will keep us, LORD, and guard us from this generation forever, in a world where the wicked prowl, and worthless people exalted.
+- Help, LORD, for the good are all gone, faithful people have vanished. - One lies to another, speaking empty lies, with flattering lips and false hearts they speak. - May the LORD cut off all the flattering lips, and the tongue that utters arrogance, - they declare, "Our tongue is our strength, our allies our lips: who is lord over us?" - 5 "The poor are despoiled, and the needy are sighing; so now I will act," the LORD declares "And place them in the safety they long for." - The words of the LORD are words that are pure, silver smelted, seven times refined. - You will keep us, LORD, and guard us from this generation forever, in a world where the wicked prowl, and worthless people exalted.

-Psalm 13 - A Prayer for Help in Trouble For the leader.
-A psalm of David.
+Psalm 13 - A Prayer for Help in Trouble

-How long, LORD, will you forget me forever?
-How long will you hide your face from me?

-How long must I nurse grief inside me,

-and in my heart a daily sorrow?

-How long are my foes to exult over me?

-3 Look at me, answer me, LORD my God.
-Fill my eyes with your light, lest I sleep in death, 4 lest my enemies claim to have triumphed, lest my foes rejoice at my downfall.
+- How long, LORD, will you forget me forever?
+How long will you hide your face from me? - How long must I nurse grief inside me, and in my heart a daily sorrow?
+How long are my foes to exult over me? - Look at me, answer me, LORD my God.
+Fill my eyes with your light, lest I sleep in death, lest my enemies claim to have triumphed, lest my foes rejoice at my downfall.

-5 But I trust in your kindness: my heart will rejoice in your help.
-6 I will sing to the LORD who was good to me.
+But I trust in your kindness: my heart will rejoice in your help.
+I will sing to the LORD who was good to me.

-Psalm 14 - The Folly of Denying God For the leader.
+Psalm 14 - The Folly of Denying God

+For the leader.
 Of David.

+Fools say in their heart,

+"There is no God."

-1 Fools say in their heart, 'There is no God.'
-Vile, hateful their life is; not one does good.
+Vile, hateful their life is;

+not one does good.

-2 From heaven the Lord looks out on humans, to see if any are wise, and care for God.
+- From heaven the LORD looks out on humans, to see if any are wise, and care for God.

-3 But all have turned bad, the taint is on all; not one does good, no, not one.
+- But all have turned bad, the taint is on all; not one does good, no, not one.

-4Have they learned their lesson, those workers of evil?
+- Have they learned their lesson, those workers of evil?
 Who ate up my people, eating, devouring, never calling to the LORD.

-5 Sore afraid will they be; for God is among those who are righteous, 6 you may mock the plans of the poor, but the LORD is their refuge.
+- Sore afraid will they be;

+for God is among

+those who are righteous,

+you may mock the plans of the poor,

+but the LORD is their refuge.

-7 If only help from Zion would come for Israel!
+If only help from Zion would come for Israel!
 When the LORD brings his people a change of fortune, how glad will be Jacob, and Israel how joyful!

-Psalm 15 - Standing Firm A psalm of David.
-1 LORD, who can be guest in your tent?
-Who may live on your holy mountain?
+Psalm 15 - Standing Firm

-2 The person whose walk is blameless, whose conduct is right, whose words are true and sincere;
+- LORD, who can be guest in your tent?
+Who may live on your holy mountain? - The person whose walk is blameless, whose conduct is right, whose words are true and sincere;

-3 on whose tongue there sits no slander, who will not harm a friend,

-4 nor cruelly insult a neighbour, who regards with contempt those rejected by God; but honours those who obey the LORD, who keeps an oath, whatever the cost,

-5 whose money is lent without interest, and never takes a bribe to hurt the innocent.
+on whose tongue there sits no slander, who will not harm a friend, nor cruelly insult a neighbor, who regards with contempt those rejected by God; but honors those who obey the LORD, who keeps an oath, whatever the cost, whose money is lent without interest, and never takes a bribe to hurt the innocent.